anewton1998/draft-regext-rdap-extensions/draft-regext-rdap-extensions.md

 path that is not defined by that RDAP extension, those query parameter names MUST be constructed in the same manner as URL path segments (that is, extension identifier + '_' + parameter name).

+See (#bare_extensions) with
+regard to the use of bare extension identifiers in query parameters.

 See (#redirects_author) and (#referrals) for other guidance on the use of query parameters, and see (#security_considerations) and